rnowley/buildcs/README.md

 # buildcs
-Provides a way of building mono applications using a project definition defined in a .json file.
+Provides a way of building mono applications on Linux using a project definition defined in a .json file.

+To use buildcs to build a set of csharp files you must create a project.json file which must be in the root directory of the project.

+The project.json file has the following options: